 By 1995, Marvel Entertainment was heavily in debt.
 In the face of mounting losses, Perelman decided to press on into new territory: he set up Marvel Studios, a venture which he hoped would finally get the company’s most famous characters on the big screen after years of legal disputes.
 To do this, he planned to buy the remaining shares in ToyBiz and merge it with Marvel, creating a single, stronger entity.

-Marvel's shareholders resisted, arguing that the financial damage to Marvel's share prices would be too great.
-Perelman's response was to file for bankruptcy, thus giving him the power to reorganise Marvel without the stockholders' consent.
+Marvel’s shareholders resisted, arguing that the financial damage to Marvel’s share prices would be too great.
+Perelman’s response was to file for bankruptcy, thus giving him the power to reorganize Marvel without the stockholder’s consent.

 There followed a bewildering power struggle which raged for almost two years.
 A stockholder named Carl Icahn tried to oppose Perelman, and the financial press eagerly reported on the very public spat which ensued.
 Perelman, Icahn argued, “Was like a plumber you loan money to get him started in business; then he comes in, wrecks your house, then tells you he wants the house for nothing.”